steppp/steppp.github.io/about.md

 <p>
-If you <strong>really</strong> want to know something about me, I can tell you that my name is Stefano, and I'm from Italy🇮🇹.
+If you <strong>really</strong> want to know something about me, I can tell you that my name is Stefano, and I'm from Italy 🇮🇹.
 </p>

 <p>
-I love programming and everything related to PCs and thigs that you can run code on.
+I love programming and everything related to PCs and things that you can run code on.
 I am currently studying Computer Science at UniBo (almost finished) and I have some experence in various tech stacks/frameworks/languages.